-Click Adjust range in the Colormap Editor in order to adjust the domain of your colormap to the domain of your data set.
+Click Adjust range in the Colormap Editor in order to adjust the domain of your colormap to the domain of your data set (current time step only).
+See Section 4.2 for the adjustment to the domain of all time steps.